ilkkanml/TV_Project_Platform/project-bible/00-project-rules.md

 If implemented later, it must not change the product into a playlist provider.

+Encrypted cloud sync requires explicit approval before implementation.

-## Rule 8 - Device Identity
+## Rule 11 - Device Identity

 MAC address must not be used as the primary device identifier.

-The primary device identifier should be:
+The primary device identifier is:

 - app_generated_device_id

+The app should generate this identifier on first launch and persist it securely.

+## Rule 12 - Secondary Device Signals

-Secondary signals may include:
+Secondary device signals may include:

 - Android ID
 - Device model